WinOpsDBA/DBAinTheCloud/README.md

 ## 08-sql-server

 How to create and customize Azure SQL Server VM with use of PowerShellDSC and T-SQL.
 And how to add it to a cloud lab with domain controller and Azure DevOps build agent in Azure with use of Terraform.

+## 09-sql-server-tests

+How to create a cloud lab with customised SQL Server VM, domain controller and Azure DevOps build agent in Azure with use of Terraform as part of CI/CD pipeline and test it with Pester 5.

+## 10-secret-variable

+How to expose secret variables in Azure DevOps CI/CD pipeline with use of powershell step.

+## 11-tf-security-tests

+DevSecOps - How to validate terraform script and run security static code analysis with use of tfsec as a part of Azure DevOps CI/CD pipeline.